Walsall: Club Profile

 The Saddlers Club outside the stadium will admit away supporters at a cost of £2 (free for U16s), which offers a larger function room at the back for away fans.
 Food, real ale and Sky Sports all provided.

-Travel Information – Distance: 103 miles
+Walsall Travel Information – Distance: 103 miles

 Continue onto the old section of the M6 towards central Birmingham.
 Exit the motorway at Junction 9 for the A461 towards Walsall.
-At the traffic lights, continue straight onto Wallows Lane/A4148, which bears round to the right.
+At the lights, continue onto Wallows Lane/A4148, which bears round to the right.

 Another set of traffic lights will present itself, at which point you will need to turn right onto Bescot Crescent.
 The ground will be located on the left hand side of the road.